-The path toward a healthier, sustainable energy future for America relies on two basic — and achievable — principles: First, we must stop investing in new fossil fuel development and immediately shift resources to rapidly expand wind and solar energy that is carefully planned, properly sited and effectively managed to minimize threats to wildlife.
+The path toward a healthier, sustainable and wildlife-friendly energy future for America relies on two basic — and achievable — principles: First, we must stop investing in new fossil fuel development and immediately shift resources to rapidly expand wind and solar energy that are carefully planned, properly sited and effectively managed to minimize threats to wildlife.
 Second, we have to reduce energy consumption by using energy more efficiently and reducing demand, no matter the source.
 By generating and consuming less overall energy, we can reduce our energy demand and improve the outlook for our climate, wildlife, air and water.

 In other words, needing less energy in the first place lowers demand and means fewer energy-generating devices and transmission lines disrupting the landscape and less impact from manufacturing and installing new energy sources, even as population continues to grow.
-Americans waste 30 percent to 50 percent of the energy generated — and because we lose so much of the energy that is produced, we can save millions of watts, tons of greenhouse gas emissions and dollars.
+Americans waste more than 50 percent of the energy generated — and because we lose so much of the energy that is produced, we can save millions of watts, tons of greenhouse gas emissions and dollars.
 Simple, existing solutions like high-efficiency lighting and appliances, heating and cooling for buildings, electric vehicle fleets (from noncarbon electricity) and better manufacturing practices across industry will go far in creating a system where energy needs can be met in a sustainable way.
 Using less energy saves consumers money as well, and is especially beneficial for economically and socially disadvantaged populations and communities.

 Other Center programs are using advocacy and legal campaigns to keep fossil fuels in the ground and fight global warming pollution, work to improve planning and siting of specific large-scale renewable energy projects and seek appropriate avoidance measures and protections for wildlife and habitats with robust mitigation for impacts that are not avoided.
 Through science, public policy and social change, we’re fighting for an energy future that is not just renewable, but able to sustain healthy communities and a rich diversity of species.